Search overlay

 General Guidance for Handling Offers

-If you are one of the lucky recipients of multiple offers, good for you!
+If you are a lucky recipient of multiple offers, good for you!
 As exciting as it can be to have options, it can also be difficult to "break up" with employers.
 Here is some general guidance on how to handle acceptances and declines.

 NOTE: If you haven't gotten a call yet, don't sweat it!
 You may be fielding offer communications at any point in the coming months, especially if you have scheduled employer interactions on the calendar.
 Remember, there will be another Meet the Firms (virtual) in January and the Resume Round-Up in April, unless you have an offer for your dream internship before the summer.